openresty/lua-nginx-module/README.markdown

 Multiple occurrences of an argument key will result in a table value holding all of the values for that key in order.

 Keys and values will be automatically unescaped according to URI escaping rules.

-For example, in the above settings,
+With the settings above,

     # POST request with body 'a%20b=1%61+2'
     $ curl -d 'a%20b=1%61+2' localhost/test

-will yield the output
+will yield:

     a b: 1a 2

-Arguments without the `=<value>` parts are treated as boolean arguments.
-For example, `GET /test?foo&bar` will yield the outputs
+Arguments without the `=<value>` parts are treated as boolean arguments. `GET /test?foo&bar` will yield:

     foo: true
     bar: true

 That is, they will take Lua boolean values `true`.
-However, they're different from arguments taking empty string values.
-For example, `POST /test` with request body `foo=&bar=` will give something like
+However, they are different from arguments taking empty string values. `POST /test` with request body `foo=&bar=` will return something like

     foo:
     bar:

-Empty key arguments are discarded, for instance, `POST /test` with body `=hello&=world` will yield empty outputs.
+Empty key arguments are discarded. `POST /test` with body `=hello&=world` will yield empty outputs for instance.

-By default, this method only parses at most `100` query arguments (including those with the same name) to defend DoS attacks, and remaining ones are silently discarded.
-The user can specify a custom argument count limit via the optional `count_limit` function argument:
+Note that a maximum of 100 request arguments are parsed by default (including those with the same name) and that additional request arguments are silently discarded to guard against potential denial of service attacks.

+However, the optional `count_limit` function argument can be used to override this limit:

     local args = ngx.req.get_post_args(10)

-then only up to `10` query arguments are parsed.

-If the user wants to remove the limit, she can just specifies `0`, for instance,
+This argument can be set to zero to remove the limit and to process all request arguments received:

     local args = ngx.req.get_post_args(0)

-but this is strongly discouraged due to security considerations.
+Removing the `count_limit` cap is strongly discouraged.

 ngx.req.get_headers
 -------------------